Prevent Porch Pirates from Stealing Your Christmas Presents

 Package theft is very prevalent in both rural and suburban areas.
 Fortunately, there are few ways for keeping your home safe during the holiday season.
 Take a look at the below holiday security tips to protect your packages and Christmas presents and prevent porch pirates.

-Just recently, Amazon unveiled their innovative Key Smart Lock Kit, exclusively for Prime members.
+Amazon unveiled their innovative Key Smart Lock Kit, exclusively for Prime members.
 In addition to the smart key, this system includes a security camera for your home for maximum protection.
 When an Amazon courier delivers a package, they scan a barcode on the package to gain entry to your house.

 This also signalizes the camera to turn on and start recording.
 Homeowners should position the camera so it’s facing directly at the door.
 Every time a package is delivered, Amazon will send a confirmation along with a video.
 You can even use the camera as a general in-home monitoring device.
 While this can certainly stop porch pirates, it’s currently only available in eligible cities.

 Another good option is Vivint, which offers a camera and motion sensor to keep your deliveries and home safe during the holidays.
 The camera lets you see anyone who comes to your door without them knowing.
 While security systems protect more than just your packages, they are great to have during Christmas to protect from thieves.
-Installing one of these systems is a long-term investment will certainly help prevent porch pirates.
+Installing one of these systems is a long-term investment that will certainly help prevent porch pirates.

 While adding a signature is a good option for holiday theft prevention, there are some downsides.
 If the carrier tries to deliver while you’re not home, the package will get sent back the post office for you to retrieve.
 If you never pick it up, the post office will eventually return the package to the sender.
 On the plus side, some companies like UPS let authorized individuals sign for your package if you’re not home.